dotanuki-labs/norris/README.md

 - Run acceptance tests over with Espresso

 Please note that an online device is required in order to run screenshot/acceptance tests .
-I recommend `api-28/google-apis` with `pixel` device profile as the your AVD configuration for that (the same used on CI).
+I recommend `api-28/google-apis` with `pixel` device profile as the your AVD configuration for that.

 Also note that local builds **require JDK11**, since this project compiles against Java11 bytecode.